mtakeshi1/power-usage-comparisons/README.md

 and run with ```java -jar ./build/quarkus-app/quarkus-run.jar``` it should start listening on port 8080 (but the swagger ui will not be available)

+## Scala

+I wanted to use the most representative stack for each programming language.
+But since I couldn't find out what is scala's so I opted for using scala's most distinctive stack: cats + circe + http4s + doobie.
+Unfortunatelly, due to my own inexperience with this stack, this implementation is not good (and I'm accepting contributions of course).

+## Kotlin
+While Kotlin can be used with most modern java frameworks, here again I opted for a 'unique' stack using Ktor.
+I didn't know at all this stack, but it was not difficult to learn (provided you know a bit of the language).

+## Python - Django

+Thanks to [Bruno Ortiz](https://github.com/bruno-ortiz) for this implementation.
+Its a very straightforward python + django, not much to say.

+## Python - Jude
+Hand built python version that does (almost) everything without any framework, courtesy of [Dr. Jude Dekeyser](https://github.com/Judekeyser).
+There are 4 variations, including non blocking ones.

+## Ruby on rails
+Also not much to say, ruby on rails is a very powerful and easy to use framework.

+## NodeJS
+NodeJS straightforward implementation by [Kuroki](https://github.com/rkuroki)

+## GOLang
+Golang straightforward implementation by [Kuroki](https://github.com/rkuroki)

+## Rust
+Rust straightforward implementation by [Zezinho](https://github.com/josealmada)

 # Conclusion